MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/dataverse-accelerator/dataverse-accelerator.md

 ## Manage the Dataverse Accelerator app

-The Dataverse Accelerator app is hosted on App Source as a [Dynamics 365 app](/power-platform/admin/manage-apps).
-It can be managed through the existing App Source platform framework.
+The Dataverse Accelerator is automatically installed as a first party package in all new environments.
+It's hosted and distributed using the App Source framework as a [Dynamics 365 app](/power-platform/admin/manage-apps).

 ### Prerequisites for managing the app